3 Tip To Save Face When Others Have Done You Wrong

 Don’t!
 God is a good provider and I had to learn that.

 I am retelling my story in book form of how I got out of the Poverty mindset to seeing money and possessions as God sees them.
 I am retelling my story as I now have more of the mind of Christ and I am ever learning about money, finances, savings, investments and possessions.
+The book is due to be published October 2019.

 The person I just described in the first few sentences may sound like someone you have dealt with or you after being hurt.
 It may sound like a bitter and unforgiving person.